Do you want to create Healthy Habits?

 Contemplation: Are you thinking of making a change?

 Making the leap from thinking about change to doing something about those plans can be hard and may take some time.
 Asking yourself about the pros (benefits) and cons (things that get in the way) of changing your habits may be helpful.
 How would life be better if you made some changes?

 Think about how the benefits of healthy eating or regular physical activity might relate to your overall health.
 For example, suppose your blood glucose, also called blood sugar, is a bit high and you have a parent, brother, or sister who has type 2 diabetes.
 This means you also may develop type 2 diabetes.
 You may find that it is easier to be physically active and eat healthy knowing that it may help control blood glucose and protect you from a serious disease.

-Making the leap from thinking about change to acting on that thought can be hard and may take a while.
+Making the leap from thinking about change to acting on that thought can be difficult and may take a while.
 Be patient with yourself!

 You may learn more about the benefits of changing your eating and physical activity habits from a health care professional.
-This knowledge may help you take action.
+This knowledge may help you make a few changes.

 Look at the lists of pros and cons below.
 Find the items you believe are true for you.
 Think about factors that are important to you.

 Preparation: Make up your mind

 If you are in the preparation stage, you are about to take action.
 To get started, look at your list of pros and cons.
 How can you create your plan and act on it?

 The chart below lists common roadblocks you may face and possible solutions to overcome roadblocks as you begin to change your habits.
 Think about these things as you make your plan.